cabooster/DeepCAD-RT/Tutorial.md

    DeepCAD_RT
    ```

-5. Set the parameters in GUI
+5. Set the parameters in GUI:

    `Engine file`: Engine file root path.
 Click `...` to browse file folder and choose the path.